BradleyA/git-TEST-commit-automation/hooks/README.md

 - Continuous Testing (CT) at every level, in every silo is required to reduce business risk and improve quality.
 - Quick setup with default test cases on any Git repository (in a few seconds)
 - Quick uninstall on any Git repository (in a few seconds)
-- Quick check of test case depth for each command on any Git repository (in a few seconds)
+- Quick check of test case depth for each command on any Git repository (in a few seconds) (all clean)
-- Mantain test cases with code repository (you know all in one)
+- Mantain test cases in code repository (you know all in one repository) **Work needed here**
+    - Design for quick test case git branch merge
+    - Quick upgrade of default test cases and test case code fixes
+    - Quick test branch merge from test team's custom test cases (no merge conflicts)

-- Quick configuration of FVT and SA test case for command
+    - Quick configuration of FVT and SA test case for command (FVT-setup.sh, SA-setup.sh, FVT-cleanup.sh, SA-cleanup.sh, etc.)
     - Quick backup of any test cases (<FILE-NAME>.tar)

 How is that?